diku-dk/howto/vpn.md

 via a discrete device (see the official documentation above for how to set that up).

-You can write a script such that you don't have to enter your username and password every time (do so and put it here!), but you will always need to do the 2FA.

 To install [OpenConnect](http://www.infradead.org/openconnect/) under macOS use `brew`: